 The Ninja Nutri Ninja Auto-iQ is a personal blender with two differently-sized jars to take with you when you're on-the-move.
 While it's handy if you mostly make smoothies, the resulting drink is foamy and a little grainy.
 It only has one speed but on the upside, its modes offer different durations of blend time.

 The NutriBullet PRO 1000 is a better personal blender for making smoothies than the Ninja Nutri Ninja Auto-iQ.
 The NutriBullet produces a better overall smoothie, and it comes with larger main and additional jars for you to take your blends with you on the go.
 The NutriBullet also feels better-built.
 However, the Ninja is a bit more versatile, can make bar-quality ice in around two minutes, and can produce crunchy, spreadable almond butter.
 The Ninja's blades are dishwasher-safe, and it has a control panel that allows you to pulse blend or set a timer.

 The Ninja Nutri Ninja Auto-iQ is a better blender than the BlendJet 2.
-The Ninja makes better crushed ice and more spreadable almond butter.
-It also does a better job of processing leafy greens like kale in smoothies and comes with an additional jar and lid.
-On the other hand, the BlendJet is much smaller and lighter.
-It's also one of the quietest blenders we've tested.
+The Ninja makes better crushed ice and more spreadable nut butter.
+It also does a better job of processing fibrous ingredients like kale and comes with an additional jar and lid.
+On the other hand, the BlendJet is much smaller and lighter, so you may prefer it if you're looking for something portable.

 The Breville Boss To Go Sport is a better personal blender than the Ninja Nutri Ninja Auto-iQ.
 The Breville has a better build quality, and it produces almond butter with a better texture with no unprocessed nuts.
 The Breville makes better, silky-feeling smoothies.
 However, the Ninja is easier to clean, and it can produce bar-quality ice in less time.